codesaurusrex-2001/cv/README.md

 # cv
- - Static page to show my resume in a fun way! <3 Utilizing only HTML and CSS.
+ - Static page (Utilizing only HTML and CSS) to show my resume in a fun way! <br>